kubedb/docs/docs/guides/redis/update-version/sentinel.md

 update-sen-version    UpdateVersion   Successful   3m30s
 ```

-We can see from the above output that the `RedisOpsRequest` has succeeded.
+We can see from the above output that the `RedisSentinelOpsRequest` has succeeded.

 Now, we are going to verify whether the `RedisSentinel` and the related `StatefulSets` their `Pods` have the new version image.
 Let's check,